Transitive dependency: Database management systems

-Then the functional dependency A → C (which follows from 1 and 3 by the axiom of transitivity) is a transitive dependency.
+Then the functional dependency A → C is a transitive dependency (which follows the axiom of transitivity).

-In database normalization, one of the important features of third normal form is that it excludes certain types of transitive dependencies.
+In database normalization of relational databases, one of the important features of third normal form is that it excludes certain types of transitive dependencies.
 E.F.
 Codd, the inventor of the relational model, introduced the concepts of transitive dependence and third normal form in 1971.

 Example

 A transitive dependency occurs in the following relation:

-The functional dependency {Book} → {Author nationality} applies; that is, if we know the book, we know the author's nationality.
+The functional dependency {Book} → {Author nationality} emerges; that is, if we know the book, we can know the author's nationality.
 Furthermore: